rdmorganiser/rdmo-docs/docs/advanced/index.md

 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-Then you can create a virtual enviroment with the desired Python version using, e.g.:
+Then you can create a virtual environment with the desired Python version using, e.g.:

 ```bash
 uv venv env --seed --python 3.12